 You do have to choose between the 0.010 and the 0.019 for your pin (our tip: pick the 0.019).
 After that, you have to specify whether you want the left or right hand version.

 What sets this apart are the technologies you enjoy, starting with the exclusive trophy ridge React pin technology.
 This is something special because you only get it in some Trophy Ridge react single pin bow sights.
-With this feature, you won’t need to use calibration tapes at all.
+With this single pin sight feature, you won’t need to use calibration tapes at all.

 First, you sight in at 25 yards.
 Then you sight in at another distance (doesn’t really matter what distance).
 Line up the 2nd distance by turning the master adjustment screw and you’re set.
-Bow sights basically get you set up right up to 100 yards.
+Single pin bow sights basically get you set up right up to 100 yards.

 That’s just sight is one of the most advanced features here.
 You also comes fiber optic pin for your yardage indicator pin.
 In low light condition, you have a separate sight light to illuminate these marks so you just can’t miss them.

-4. Trophy Ridge Pursuit Vertical Pin Bow Sight – Best One Pin Hunting Sight
+4. Trophy Ridge Pursuit Vertical Pin Bow Sight– Best Single Pin Bow Sight for 3D

-Now if you’re looking for Trophy Ridge Vertical Pin Bow Sights quality without the premium pricing, you go with this very affordable vertical pin bow sight.
-Trophy ridge is one of the best single pin bow sight for newbies who want greater accuracy without busting their bank account.
-You need to pick either the left-handed or right-handed version, but at least this can be mounted easily enough on just about any compound bow.
+Now if you’re looking for Trophy Ridge Vertical Pin Bow Sights quality without the premium pricing, you go with this single pin sight is very affordable vertical pin bow sight.
+Trophy ridge is one of the best single pin bow sights for newbies who want greater accuracy without busting their bank account.
+You need to pick either the left and right-handed version, but at least this single pin sight can be mounted easily enough on just about any compound bow.

 This vertical pin sight gives you the ability to adjust along the 2nd and 3rd axis, so if you’re shooting downhill (if you’re in a tree stand) then you can still be on target.
 You do need an Allen wrench to adjust for the wind.
 You actually have to manually shift the entire housing for this.

-You have fiber optic here, so even in low lighting conditions, you get terrific visibility.
+You have fiber optic here, so even in low light conditions, you get terrific visibility.
 With the rheostat light, you can even adjust the pin brightness to compensate for the lighting conditions.

 Finally, Trophy Ridge Pursuit Vertical Single Pin Bow Sight is a very quiet sight.
 There’s no metal-to-metal contact that can spook your prey, and the Delrin brushings give you very smooth movement.

-5. Spot Hogg Tommy Hogg Father – Best Single Pin Adjustable Bow Sight
+5. Spot Hogg Tommy Hogg Father Wrapped Bow Sight Single 1-Pin– Best Single Pin Adjustable Bow Sight

 Let’s admit it right out that this adjustable pin sight is expensive.
 It costs 5 to 6 times more than the Trophy Ridge Pursuit.
 But that’s because your money gets you a bunch of technological marvels that will make you a lot more accurate with your bow than ever before.